CBU-EGR102-IoT-Team/CBU_IoT_Web_Application/README.md

              }
          return response

 Again, this may seem like a complex Python script, but when it is broken down it is straight forward.
-The most important lines in the entire script example above are the below import statements.
+The most important lines in the entire script are the import statements (below).
 Boto3 is the AWS-sdk for Python, and will be used to connect the Lambda function to other AWS infastructure.
-The below code snippet (from line 4 in the example above) decalres what service we are attempting to connect to (which is DynamoDB).
+The below code snippet (from line 4 in the example above) declares what service we are attempting to connect to (which is DynamoDB).

     client = boto3.client('dynamodb')
 Within the function declared underneath this statement, we then attempt to grab a primary key from our database and get the data associated with it.
 Since the primary key is of type "numeric" the 'N' is used when defining our key in the code (if the key was of type String for example it would be an 'S' instead).